-We encourage students to speak to their Home Group or Level Coordinator.
+We encourage students to speak to their THRIVE/Connect and House Group teacher or Year Level Team Leader.
 However, students are welcome to discuss their concerns with any trusted member of staff including any teacher or member of the Wellbeing Team.
+Students can also report bullying behaviours anonymously through the Stymie online notification app at https://stymie.com.au/

-Parents or carers who develop concerns that their child is involved in, or has witnessed bullying behaviour at Fairhills High School should contact the relevant Level Coordinator or the Wellbeing Team Manager at the school.
+Parents or carers who develop concerns that their child is involved in, or has witnessed bullying behaviour at Fairhills High School should contact the relevant Year Level Team Leader or the Wellbeing Team Manager at the school.